tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/Payments-SDK-Chile.md

 <img src="/assets/Payments/CashReceiptCL.png" alt="PrintScreen" width="50%">

 ### Considerations
 * The parameter `EXPIRATION_DATE` is not mandatory.
-If you don't send this parameter, its default value for is seven days after the current date at 12:00 pm.
+If you don't send this parameter, its default value for is seven days after the current date at 12:00 pm.<br>If you send a date later than the default number of days, PayU will ignore this value and the expiration will be set as default.
 * You must set a response URL in the parameter `NETWORK_CALLBACK_URL` in the request; this URL redirects the user back to your page after they finish the online payment procedure.
 * You must redirect the payer to the Klap webpage (fka as Multicaja) to let them perform the cash payment.
 This URL is found in the `BANK_URL` parameter in the response.